AdobeDocs/campaign-web.en/help/v8/workflows/create-workflow.md

     >[!NOTE]
     >
-    >Whenn creating a workflow within a campaign, you will find an additional Campaign field, which allows you to easily identify and access the  campaign associated to the workflow.
+    >When creating a workflow within a campaign, you will find an additional Campaign field, which allows you to easily identify and access the  campaign associated to the workflow.

 1. Click the Create workflow button to confirm the creation of your workflow.